Ayush1M/Simple-life-blog-website/README.md

 ### Goal of the Project
 * To use the flexbox and its properties.
-* To use properties sucj as margin, padding,units(ems and rems).
+* To use properties such as margin, padding,units(ems and rems).
 * To use media queries to make the website responsive to mobile devices.